mrinmoy-sadhukhan/hackthoncomsys/README.md

 | Validation set | 0.8700   |   0.8700  |
 | Test set       | *Hidden* | *Hidden*  |

-> 🚫 The test dataset is hidden as per the competition rules, so its evaluation metrics are not shown.
+> 🚫 The test dataset is hidden as per the competition rules, so its evaluation metrics can not be computed.

 ### 🚀 Running the Code